niharikakuchhal/remote_python/README.md

+# Get Repository to understand working of git
-This is a README file,that describe the project.
+## This is just a demo repository.

-In this differnt type of pattern is printing.
+In this we have differnt type of pattern to printing.

-~README.md - describe the file
+- `README.md`  describe the file
-~pattern.py - print the pattern
+- `pattern.py`  print the pattern
+- 'pattern2.py' this is a right angel pattern.